squadrun/django-haystack/README.rst

 What is different from the original repo:
 =========================================
-1. Support for ordering from searches in the admin panel.
+1. Support for ordering from searches in the admin panel (this is not stable).
 2. Expects a string config param `HAYSTACK_ADMIN_DEFAULT_ORDER_BY_FIELD` in the admin that defines the name of the field that is storing your objects's pk.
 Queryset will be ordered_by accordingly.
-3. Implements a hacky way to account for filters in the admin panel.
-Right now only works where the filters are applied with an `__exact` lookup.
+3. Account for filters in the admin panel searches.
 4. Solves [this issue](http://stackoverflow.com/questions/20430449/django-haystack-edgengramfield-given-different-results-than-elasticsearch) by setting `"analyser": 'standard'` as suggested.
 A boolean config param `SET_ANALYZE_STANDARD_FOR_HAYSTACK_SEARCH` is used to control the behaviour.
 5. Accepts age in "minutes" instead of "hours" as an argument for "update_index" command.